Barcelona is a perfectly sized city.

 The bus is the best late-night transport

-With more than 200 lines and their own bus lanes, the hybrid city buses of Barcelona can be faster than the Metro, especially if the Metro line doesn’t have a direct connection with a certain attraction.
+With more than 200 lines and their own bus lanes, the hybrid city buses of Barcelona can be a faster option than the Metro, especially if the Metro line doesn’t have a direct connection with a certain attraction.
 Several bus lines run all night, making it easier to explore Barcelona after dark.

 Learning the different routes can prove challenging, but Google Maps is a great travel aid, plus all stations have maps and detailed routes from their specific area.
 Tickets can be purchased only inside metro stations.